 This year perhaps more than any other will see RVing take a front seat for family travel plans.
-And Pacific Playgrounds Oceanside Resort and Marina is ready, open and waiting.
+And Pacific Playgrounds Oceanside Resort is ready, open and waiting.
 Whether you are a first-time RVer or an old hand at it, this is the ultimate place to begin your adventure.
 You can also choose from a number of different accommodations!
 Pacific Playgrounds has everything you need.

 Here are a few tips to help plan your RV adventure:

 Vancouver Island is a visitor’s paradise, whether you are looking for adventure or relaxation – or a combination of both for your summer getaway.
 Once you arrive, you can work your way around some of the attractions the area holds.
 You can take in as much or as little as you wish, there is no shortage on the island.

 Establish your camping spot ahead of time (http://vancouverisland.com/plan-your-trip/campgrounds-rv-parks/) and head there to get set up.
 You can choose from a plethora of private campgrounds along with beautiful provincial and regional parks.
 You will probably want to stay along the ocean in the beginning and explore the inner island as you go along.

 - Many provincial parks campgrounds are cash-only, so have cash in hand before you head into the wilderness.